 I’ve recently been watching a lot of Jordan Peterson’s videos.
 I think he’s great even if some of his ideas fail to convince me.
-When he goes on about logos he loses me and his interpretation of the story of Adam and Eve seems far fetched to me.
-Even so, I like his idea that we become so jaded with the world that we cease to look at it properly.
-Once our brain connections have been wired up it’s hard to regain that sense of newness we had when we were young.
-Maybe to children the world seems more radiant and full of meaning than it does to adults.
-Habit and language make it look dull and muffled until in the end we barely even look at things.
-Often we merely register the name of a thing before moving on to the next half-seen object.
+When he goes on about logos he loses me, his interpretation of the story of Adam and Eve seems far fetched and he sees symbolism in everything.
+Even so, I like the things he says about the way our senses become jaded and we end up barely noticing the actual physical world.
+Once our brain connections have been wired up it’s hard to regain that sense of newness we had when we were children.
+Habit and language make muffle everything until all we do is register something’s existence before we move on to the next only half-seen object.
 Andy Partridge from XTC wrote the song Wrapped in grey on a similar theme.

 Of course, this may be how things are meant to be.
 After all, unless you have a very short memory you can’t keep saying ‘wow!’ to familiar things.
 But Peterson thinks the presence of children can help jaded adults look at things afresh.
 Children wander aimlessly around from one object to another, inspecting them with no specific goal.
 If we wander with them we first puzzle over what there is to see in a discarded chewing gum wrapper, a squashed snail or some moss wedged into a wall.
-But then we too get more interested and if we are very lucky are struck once again by the stoniness of the stone, the dark green of the leaves.
+But then we too start to look properly and sometimes are struck, as of old, by the stoniness of the stone or the dark green of the leaves.
 Peterson thinks that when we are really interested in something, or in love, we truly come into contact with the world.